micrometreuk/micrometreuk.github.io/README.md

 Add the deployment hook repo remote url

-- Use git remote command to add  the droplet hook repository or copy the  .gitconfig file from from the repository /file foleder ~/users home .
+We can Add  the droplet hook to the repository with

+1. Use git add remote command

 ```bash
 git remote add droplet injera@injera-droplet:hooks/micrometreuk.git
 ```
+2. Copying the  .gitconfig  file from from the repository /file foleder to the .git folder found in the project.
 ```bash
 cp file/.gitconfig
 ```